hashicorp/terraform-provider-google/website/docs/d/service_account.html.markdown

 * `display_name` - The display name for the service account.

 * `member` - The Identity of the service account in the form `serviceAccount:{email}`.
 This value is often used to refer to the service account in order to grant IAM permissions.

+* `disabled` - Whether a service account is disabled or not.